Deleh/spiderss/README.md

 # Articles older than max_age (days) will be deleted and not be added.
 max_age = 30

+# Date and time format as strftime, to be included in the articles.
+datetime_format = '%d.%m.%Y %H:%M'

 # Postprocessing command of the articles.
 The article is written to stdin in HTML format and read from stdout.
 postprocessor = 'pandoc -f html -t markdown_strict-raw_html --reference-links --reference-location=document'